-By default, when you browse an HTTPS website via Burp, the Proxy generates an SSL certificate for each host, signed by its own Certificate Authority (CA) certificate.
+By default, when you browse an HTTPS website via Burp, the Proxy generates a TLS certificate for each host, signed by its own Certificate Authority (CA) certificate.
 This CA certificate is generated the first time Burp is run, and stored locally.
 To use Burp Proxy most effectively with HTTPS websites, you will need to install Burp's CA certificate as a trusted root in your browser.

 For full instructions on installing Burp's CA certificate in your browser, please refer to the following article in the Burp Suite Support Center:

 This article contains detailed steps for installing the CA certificate on various common browsers and mobile devices.